 Individual Therapy

-Counseling and Psychological Services (CAPS) can provide a brief course of weekly individual psychotherapy for full-time students.
-If needed, a student may receive a brief course of individual therapy each academic year.
-If further services are needed after a course of individual therapy, students may be connected to group therapy or to an individual therapist in the community that can continue to meet their needs.
+Counseling and Psychological Services (CAPS) can provide a brief course of weekly individual psychotherapy for BYU students who have at least three-quarter-time status.
+If needed, a student may receive a short course of individual therapy each academic year.
+If further services are needed after a course of individual therapy, students may be connected to group therapy or to an individual therapist in the community who can continue to meet their needs.
 All therapy sessions are free and confidential.
 Services are provided by more than 30 PhD-level therapists, as well as graduate student therapists in training.

 You will then be contacted by text when an appointment becomes available.
-You will likely be scheduled within 3 to 6 weeks.
+You will likely be scheduled within 3 to 6 weeks depending on counselor availability.

 If you feel the wait time is too long, you may contact the same number and ask to make an appointment with a case manager to assist you in connecting with a therapist in the community.